obanby/Kubernetes-cheatsheet/README.md

 // Add the property `revisionHistoryLimit` to your deployment resource to be specify the revision limits to store
 // defaults to 2

+# Statefull sets
+To create a stateful set you will need 2 or 3 different types of objects:

+- PersistentVolumes (Only if you don't support dynamic provisioning of persistenVolumes)
+- A governing service required by the Statefulset
+- The stateful set itself